 5.2 Anonymised Personal Data

 We may aggregate and anonymise personal data so that it can no longer be linked to any particular person.
-This information can be used for a variety of purposes, such as targeting new donors, or to identify trends or patterns within our existing supporter base.
+This information can be used for a variety of purposes, such as targeting new donors or identifying trends or patterns within our existing supporter base.
 This information helps inform our actions and improve our appeals, products/services and materials.

 6. Our Website And Cookies